 Okay, we understand that you travel or have kids or a day job.
 Or all of the above.
 If you have a complex life, just organize a little and you'll find invoicing gets done in short order.
-Either have a handwritten or digital calendar entry when you sell something and record that you need to invoice.
-Once per week, set aside sacred time that is dedicated to checking your invoice status, creating and sending new invoices, and voila!
+Create a handwritten or digital calendar entry when you sell something and record that you need to invoice.
+Once per week, set aside time that is dedicated to checking your invoice status, creating and sending new invoices, and voila!
 You're done.
 Breathe a sigh of relief, cash is on its way.

-Invest in Good Software
+4. Invest in Good Bookkeeping Software

+Compared with poor cash flow, the cost of good accounting software is a bargain for your business.
+There are many good, yet simple, programs that will help you handle a number of accounting functions including billing.
 For example, QuickBooks.
 This great program for small business makes invoicing so easy that you won't dread it ever again.
 Time-saving features are rampant.
 You can create one entry to avoid retyping recurring information on documents (like invoices).
 These simple features will get invoices out the door before you know it.

 Women have made such great inroads into the business world.
 Don't let something simple like invoicing trip you up.
 By following these steps, you'll be on the road to greater revenue and profitability and perhaps a vacation in the south of France in those great new designer shoes.

 You’ll Also Love These Posts: